EWeinstein/EWeinstein.github.io/index.md

 ### Methodology for biological sequences

+**Eli N. Weinstein\***, Mattia G. Gollub\*, Andrei Slabodkin\*, Cameron L. Gardner, Kerry Dobbs, Xiao-Bing Cui, Alan N. Amin, George M. Church, Elizabeth B. Wood. *Manufacturing-Aware Generative Model Architectures Enable Biological Sequence Design and Synthesis at Petascale.* 2024.
+In submission. [paper](https://www.biorxiv.org/content/10.1101/2024.09.13.612900v1). [blog](https://www.jura.bio/blog/variationalsynthesis).\
+<sub>We develop a method to reduce the cost of synthesizing proteins and other biological sequences designed by a
+generative model by as much as a trillion-fold.
+This work experimentally implements *variational synthesis*, which we proposed [here](https://proceedings.mlr.press/v151/weinstein22a).
+At Jura Bio, we are using variational synthesis to build high quality, large scale libraries for therapeutic discovery.</sub>

 Alan N. Amin, **Eli N. Weinstein\***, Debora S. Marks\*. *Biological Sequence Kernels with Guaranteed Flexibility.* 2023.
 In submission.
 (Alan won the MassMutual Student Research Award at the New England Statistics Symposium 2023 for this work). [paper](https://arxiv.org/abs/2304.03775). \
 <sub>We analyze the flexibility of kernels for biological sequences.
 We find problems with many popular kernels, and propose fixes.</sub>